 New development should provide a frontage character that is compatible with existing single-family development.
 It should also create visual interest and avoid an anonymous box-like image.

-- (a) Visually breaking facades on multi-lot development into smaller individual components. - (b) Articulating building facades to express individual units.
+- (a) Physically breaking the building into a number of smaller elements. - (b) Visually breaking facades into smaller individual components. - (c) Articulating building facades to express individual units.

-Figure 4.
+Figure 5.
 Example of New Development Creating Frontage Character.

 4.3 Height